Betty Ann Greenbaum Miller Center for Jewish Healing

 The Betty Ann Greenbaum Miller Center for Jewish Healing helps people feel a sense of connection when facing the challenges of illness, loss, or isolation by offering spiritual and communal supports to foster hope, comfort, and wholeness guided by Jewish tradition.

 - End-of-Life Services provides spiritual support for people facing terminal illness.

 - Bereavement Services offers support groups, spiritual support, and holiday bereavement workshops for people dealing with loss.

 - JF&CS is now offering a support group for suicide loss survivors.

 Serving the community through training and education

 - The Caring Communities Resource Network (CCRN) supports synagogue efforts to create and sustain caring communities through synagogue and community-wide trainings, consultations, and conferences.
-The CCRN is a collaboration of JF&CS and Jewish Family Service of Metrowest.

 - The Healing Circle is an innovative model of self-care for human service professionals, designed to be replicated in a variety of workplace environments.

 - The Spirited Aging program supports people of all ages in their search to find meaning, joy, and spirituality in their lives as they grow older.